15 Respiratory Diseases

 Although this disease can cause irreversible damage to the airways, appropriate treatment and prevention strategies can minimize further lung damage.

-Influenza is a viral infection that attacks the respiratory system—the nose, throat, and lungs.
-It is commonly called the flu, but it’s not like stomach “flu” viruses that cause diarrhea and vomiting.
+Influenza is a viral infection that affects the respiratory system—the nose, throat, and lungs.
+It is commonly called the flu, but it’s not the same as stomach “flu” viruses that cause diarrhea and vomiting.

 MERS-CoV, or Middle East Respiratory Syndrome (MERS), is a respiratory illness caused by a type of virus belonging to the coronavirus family.
-According to records, the incubation period (between when a person is exposed to and when they start to have symptoms) for MERS is two to fourteen days.
+According to records, the incubation period—two to fourteen days—begins when a person is exposed to the virus and ends when they show symptoms.

-Older people and those with underlying medical conditions like cardiovascular disease, diabetes, chronic respiratory disease, or cancer are more likely to develop severe illnesses.
-However, anyone can get sick with COVID-19 and become seriously ill or die at any age.
+However, some individuals will become seriously ill and need medical attention.
+Older people and those with underlying medical conditions, such as cardiovascular disease, diabetes, chronic respiratory disease, or cancer, are more likely to develop severe illnesses.
+Nevertheless, anyone can contract COVID-19 and become seriously ill or die at any age.

-The virus can spread in small liquid particles from an infected person’s mouth or nose when they cough, sneeze, speak, sing, or breathe.
+The virus can spread in small liquid particles from an infected person’s mouth or nose when coughing, sneezing, speaking, singing, or breathing.